IBM/decentralized-energy-fabric-on-IBP20/README.md

 >Hyperledger Fabric sample Decentralized Energy on IBM Blockchain Platform 2.0

 This code pattern demonstrates setting up a network on the IBM Blockchain Platform 2.0 and deploying the Decentralized smart contract on the network.
-Next, we generate client side certificates so the developer can subsequently enroll an application identity and then submit transactions on the smart contract.
+Next, we generate client-side certificates so the developer can subsequently enroll an application identity and then submit transactions on the smart contract.
 The application is setup with a Node.js server using the Fabric Node SDK to process requests to the network.

 A key application of Blockchain being currently explored is a Decentralized Energy network.
 The idea stems from a neighborhood where certain Residents are producing energy through Solar panels or other means, and can sell excess energy to Residents needing energy.
 The transactions would be based on coins in each Resident's account.
 As per a pre-determined contract and rate, the coins would be debited from the consumer and credited to the producer, for a certain billing period.
 Each transaction would need to be atomic and added to a Blockchain ledger for trust and verification.
 The network can include Banks to transact coins for Fiat currency (USD).
 The network can have Utility Company who can buy or provide energy through the network.